 - 14.5 oz canned tomatoes

-- 9 oz canned artichoke hearts – canned in water not oil
+- 9 oz canned artichoke hearts – canned in water not oil and drained

 - 3 oz kalamata olives, sliced

 - 3lb skinless, boneless chicken thighs *to reduce fat further, use 1.5 lb thigh and 1.5lb breast meat – breasts cut in halves crosswise.

 - 1 tsp garlic powder

 - 3/4 cup chicken broth

 - guar or xanthan to thicken if needed – corn starch if not concerned about carbs

 Put all the vegetables on the bottom of the slow-cooker and place the chicken on top.
 Mix the rest of the ingredients in a bowl (except the guar/xanthan) and pour over the chicken.
 Cook on low for 7 hours.
 Thicken the juices afterwards with the guar or xanthan as needed, I think we used just 1 tsp.
 I believe this dish qualifies as Dukan Diet Worthy – the artichokes are allowed on Phase 2 P+V and higher.